 *USCIS forms have expiration dates, after which the agency may introduce changes.
 The indicated forms have either recently expired or will expire shortly.
 As soon as possible after USCIS posts its updated versions, we will begin revising the Spanish translations.
 If you would like to be notified when a new translation is posted, please sign up for updates above.
-Note that in many instances, USCIS does not publish updated forms for several months after a given form expires.
+Note that in many instances, USCIS does not publish updated forms for several months or even years after a given form expires.

 Your information will only be used to notify you when new translations are available and to send you other updates on the project.

 Copyright + republishing

 These translations are available at no cost to individuals seeking residence in the U.S., non-profit organizations, and immigration attorneys.
 They may not be republished, sold, altered, or otherwise used for commercial purposes without the express written permission of KGD Translation and/or the copyright holder (see below).

 Not all of these documents were translated from scratch: the T Visa application was translated by the Tahirih Justice Center, which allowed us to revise and publish their work.
 The N-400 application had already been translated by, and is republished here with permission from, the Immigrant Legal Resource Center.
 The N-400 instructions were translated by the USCIS.
 The I-589 instructions were translated by the United Nations Human Rights Council, and the I-589 form was based on a translation of an earlier, expired version of the document.

 If you know of any other existing translations of USCIS forms not listed here, please tell us about them.

 Thanks to the Immigrant Legal Resource Center, The Florence Immigrant & Refugee Rights Project, the Tahirih Justice Center, The Legal Aid Society of Middle Tennessee and the Cumberlands, and the many translators, attorneys, and paralegals who contributed to these translations.